ajeetraina/dockershowcase/README.md

 ## 🧪 Labspace Integration

-Labspace repositories are interactive learning environments that can be launched directly from the showcase:
+Labspace repositories are interactive learning environments that can be launched directly from the showcase.
+These are hands-on workshops and tutorials designed to help you learn Docker concepts through practical experience.

+### Available Labspaces

+Browse the complete collection: [**Awesome Labspaces**](https://github.com/dockersamples/awesome-labspaces)

+**Featured Labspaces:**
+1. **[Container Supported Development](https://github.com/dockersamples/labspace-container-supported-development)** - Learn modern container-based development workflows
+2. **[Building Agentic Apps with Docker](https://github.com/dockersamples/labspace-agentic-apps-with-docker)** - Build AI-powered agentic applications using Docker

 ### Quick Start Command
-For labspace repositories (e.g., `labspace-container-supported-development`), you'll see:
+For any labspace repository (e.g., `labspace-container-supported-development`), you'll see a ready-to-use command:
 ```bash
 docker compose -f oci://dockersamples/labspace-container-supported-development up -d
 ```

 ### Docker Extension
-Click the **"Open in Docker"** button to launch the labspace directly in Docker Desktop.
+Click the **"Open in Docker"** button to launch the labspace directly in Docker Desktop with a single click.

 ### Features for Labspaces:
 - 🏷️ Special "Labspace" badge on cards
 - 📋 One-click copy of Docker Compose commands
 - 🔗 Direct link to Docker Extension marketplace
 - 🔍 Dedicated "Filter by Labspace" section (separate from product filters)
+- 📚 Links to learning resources and documentation

 ## 🚀 Quick Start with Docker